szk31/pcsl/README.md

   - Predict no longer copies series name.
   - Predict no longer copies song name where multiple songs have the same name.
   - added PWA from browser menu.
+- v1.8.4 (12025-02-07)
+  - reworked all icons into white, 64x64 icons
+  - screen size up to 10:16 will no longer be iframe-ed
+  - added in-site PWA prompt

 # Future Version / to-do list
 - adding video ID search
 - tune down white and black
-  - also make icons into frames / monochrome
 - (if possible?) prevent intent from opening a new tab if intent app launched correctly
-- add in-site PWA prompt

 <!---
 nothing here but us chickens!\